refaktor/rye-website/content/meet_rye_OLD/data/values.md

 ## Compound values

 There are also multiple compound values.
-More specialized ones Lists, Dicts, Contexts, Spreadsheets, ....
+More specialized ones Lists, Dicts, Contexts, Tables, ....
 But the main and most important one is a Block.
 It's similar to a List or Array in other languages.

 It's Rye's main building _block_.
 All Rye values (and code) resides inside Blocks.